 In my paper on Great Babylon I indicated that certain portions of the Book of Revelation, Chapter 17:7-18, were an intrusion into the text which disrupted the sense of the revelation.
 Here I shall explore that difficulty in greater depth.

 The key words were “seven heads and ten horns.”
 The phrase is not limited to Rev 17:3 or 17:7.
 It also occurs in 12:3 and 13:1.
 What do they mean?

+In order to obtain a better grasp on their possible significance, we must go back to Daniel and his apocalyptic beasts.
 The same numbers occur there, but not as direct as in the Book of Revelation.